Introduction to Spring Hibernate Integration

 hibernateTemplate.save(s1);

-So, we can see that just writing 2 lines of code we are able to get rid of 9-10 lines of code and also the code looks cleaner.
-Not only the above advantage, but we also have advantages like HibernateDaoSupport which supports DAO implementation and also extends the advantage of HibernateTemplate class.
-If a particular application is not using HibernateTemplate then it is better to use HibernateDaoSupport.
-Last but not the least, Spring also provides MVC integration wherein one can use OpenSessionInViewFilter or OpenSessionInViewInterceptor for creating sessions per request instead of creating sessions per thread.
+So, by just writing two lines of code, we can eliminate 9-10 lines of code, and the code looks cleaner.
+Not only the above advantage, but we also have advantages like HibernateDaoSupport, which supports DAO implementation and also extends the advantage of HibernateTemplate class.
+If a particular application is not using HibernateTemplate, then it is better to use HibernateDaoSupport.
+Last but not least, Spring also provides MVC integration wherein one can use OpenSessionInViewFilter or OpenSessionInViewInterceptor for creating sessions per request instead of creating sessions per thread.

 Application of Spring Hibernate Integration

-1. When we develop the integration between Spring and Hibernate, we need to first build the project structure.
+1. When we develop the integration between Spring and Hibernate, we must first build the project structure.

 The project structure includes: